PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 Okay, let's stop for a second and talk about `EntityIndex`.
-I genuinely think that most of the time when you find yourself running into self borrowing with Rust, plain Vecs and indexes should first tool you reach for.
+I genuinely think that most of the time when you find yourself running into self borrowing with Rust, plain Vecs and indexes should be the first tool you reach for.
 There are OTHER tools, like various arena crates, rental etc, but I think that generally you should try Vec first.
 Generally these problems happen when trying to represent some kind of graph structure (and an ECS is just a really flat graph... kind